 Guy & Sandy were blessed with two children before Vietnam.

 Guy flew more than 400 combat missions, shot down twice, more than 30 combat medals, including two Silver Stars, two Purple Hearts, two DFCs, more than five years a POW.

-Sandy waited at home six years, two weeks.
+Sandy waited at home six years, two weeks, aged 24 to 30.

 Guy & Sandy were blessed with six children after Vietnam.